a2as-team/ac215_Spatially/docs/blog.md

 [Boston Zoning Maps Image](#)

-For census data, we used the **U.S. Census Bureau API**.
-Because we collected many ACS tables (income, demographics, employment, housing, transportation), we needed a schema that could grow without redesign.
-We created three core tables:
+For census data, we built a collector that fetches from the **U.S. Census Bureau API**.
+We collected 18 ACS tables across income, demographics, employment, housing, and transportation—pulling tract-level data (11-digit GEOIDs) for fine-grained spatial analysis.
+Because these tables contain hundreds of variables, we needed a schema that could grow without redesign.
+We created four core tables:

+- **CENSUS_TRACT** — geographic boundaries with PostGIS geometry for spatial queries
 - **ACS_TABLE** — groups variables into topical categories
 - **ACS_VARIABLE** — stores variable identifiers (e.g., median income)
-- **ACS_VALUE** — stores the actual measurements
+- **ACS_VALUE** — stores the actual measurements with year for temporal analysis

-This structure allows new ACS datasets to be added seamlessly.
+This normalized structure allows new ACS datasets to be added seamlessly.

 [Census Data Table Structure Image](#)